hamza-ezzahiry/SolveSessionProblems/README.md

 ### Problem 3 : iscsi-target problem

-New service is deployed **[iscsi-tools](https://iscsi-tools.1337.ma)** , so you could by yourself fix iscsi-target problems, first you have to login in intra (using your mobile phone or your peer computer) and click on fix iscsi.
+New service is deployed by 1337 Staff **[iscsi-tools](https://iscsi-tools.1337.ma)** , so you could by yourself fix iscsi-target problems, first you have to login in intra (using your mobile phone or your peer computer) and click on fix iscsi.

 ### Problem 4 : install brew